bountysource/bountysource.github.io/README.md

 ### Contributing to the API

 Would you like to see changes in the API?
-Send a pull request with updates to the RAML definition and Bountysource engineers will discuss it with you and implement your suggestions.
+Send a pull request with updates to the API specification `bountysource.raml` and Bountysource engineers will discuss it with you and implement your suggestions.

-**TODO:** provide the RAML in a public repo to receive these pull requests.
-Could be this repo, although I see this as more of a place for the doc generator itself.